Posts

 This is the month when industry and government alike come together to spread knowledge on good cybersecurity hygiene practices for both individuals and organizations.
 By raising cyber awareness, we hope to instill knowledge about various cybersecurity touchstones as well as best practices for staying safe in the constant churn and burn of cyber threats.

-Throughout this month, SonicWall will be exploring four main cybersecurity awareness themes in four different blogs.
+Throughout this month, SonicWall will be exploring multiple different cybersecurity awareness themes in a series of blogs.
 Today’s focus: strong passwords.

 What is a Strong Password?